 The Cayman Islands currently levies no taxes on individuals or corporations based upon profits, income, gains or appreciation and there is no taxation in the nature of inheritance tax or estate duty or withholding tax applicable to us or to any holder of our ADSs and ordinary shares.
 There are no other taxes likely to be material to us levied by the Government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, or after execution brought within the jurisdiction of the Cayman Islands.
-No stamp duty is payable in the Cayman Islands on transfers of shares of Cayman Islands companies except those which hold interests in land in the Cayman Islands.
-The Cayman Islands is a party to a double tax treative entered with the United Kingdom in 2010 but is otherwise not party to a any double tax treaties.
+No stamp duty is payable in the Cayman Islands on transfers of shares of Cayman Islands.
+The Cayman Islands.
+The Cayman Islands is a party to a double tax treaty entered with the United Kingdom in 2010 but is otherwise not party to any double tax treaties.
 There are no exchange control regulations or currency restrictions in the Cayman Islands.